Meta Tag Generator

 Aim for 50-60 characters in the title (Google truncates around 600 pixels of rendered width) and 150-160 characters in the description on desktop, dropping to about 120 for mobile snippets.
 Going longer is not penalized, but the extra text is replaced with an ellipsis.

 No. Google dropped support in 2009, Bing dropped active use shortly after, and the tag is now ignored by every major search engine.
 Including one only exposes your keyword strategy to anyone who views the page source.
-The generator omits it on purpose.
+The Keywords field is optional — leave it blank to omit the tag entirely.

 A canonical tag tells search engines which URL is the authoritative version of a page when several URLs serve the same content (tracking parameters, trailing slashes, http vs https).
 Without one, ranking signals split across duplicates and the wrong URL may get indexed.